 Ethan Hutt, an Assistant Professor in the Department of Teaching and Learning, Policy and Leadership in the School of Education at the University of Maryland College Park, will give the lecture "Long-Term Relationships: How Longitudinal Datasets Shaped Our Views of Educational Attainment, Inequality, and the American School System."
 For more details about this lecture see the press release about it.

-Brooks Bowden, an Assistant Professor of Methods and Policy in the School of Education at North Carolina State University.
-Her research focuses on methods of economic evaluation and conducting rigorous evaluations of education interventions.
+Brooks Bowden, an Assistant Professor of Methods and Policy in the School of Education at North Carolina State University, will give the lecture "Simplifying Cost Research Design for Educational Field Trials."

 The UCSB Committee on Education Policy: